01. Mesothelioma Treatment in Charlotte

 - Ceiling and floor tiles

-Chrysotile asbestos was most commonly used in the area and is still found in Charlotte.
-North Carolina residents exposed to asbestos fibers may develop related diseases, such as mesothelioma or asbestosis.
+Chrysotile asbestos was commonly used in the area and may still be found in Charlotte.
+North Carolina residents exposed to asbestos fibers may develop related diseases, such as mesothelioma, lung cancer or asbestosis.

 Carolina Asbestos Corporation and Asbestos

 Carolina Asbestos Corp. produced asbestos materials from the 1930s to the 1960s.
 The company was located in Davidson, North Carolina.
-The suburb is 23 miles outside of the city of Charlotte.
+The suburb is 23 miles outside Charlotte.

 Impacts of Past Asbestos Use on the Davidson Community